secretstartups/handbook/readmes/wayne-haber/index.html.md

 Please be an [accountability partner](https://medium.com/@MaryLouWrites/accountability-partners-what-are-they-and-how-do-i-get-some-c5ebd1a828ef) for me on the following items:

-* When I make requests or ask questions, always include the priority and expected time frames
+* When I make requests or ask questions, confirm I always include the why, the priority, and the expected time frames
+* In meetings, don't talk for more than 60 seconds without pausing for questions.
+* In meetings, reduce filler words like "so" and "uh"
 * Use my [standing desk](https://www.webmd.com/fitness-exercise/standing-desks-help-beat-inactivity) at least two hours a day.

 # 2023 Q3 OKRS